 Kratom is an herb that’s derived from the leaves of the kratom tree (Mitragyna Speciosa), which is native to southeast Asia.
 In native cultures, the leaves are chewed fresh, but in the west, where kratom is rapidly growing in popularity, dried, ground-up kratom extract or powdered is the standard.

 Kratom is not known for having a great taste; in fact, it’s quite bitter.
 Many individuals opt to mix the powder with a sweet substance like pudding or apple sauce.
-Others brew kratom tea, which is created by blending 50 grams of kratom with every litre of water and boiling for about 15 minutes.
+Others brew kratom tea, which is created by blending 50 grams of kratom with every liter of water and boiling for about 15 minutes.
 The tea can then be refrigerated or even frozen to preserve freshness.
 But even the tea isn’t known for its flavor; it too is bitter, though a bit of sugar can help to improve the taste.
 Some even add clear spirits.

 Kratom is known as an effective alternative to painkillers, and it’s increasingly favored among individuals who are self-weaning from opiates.
 Kratom eases withdrawal symptoms like pain, chills, vomiting, diarrhea and anxiety.